peters-catt/p_shachou/README.md

 📐 Mathematics: Addicted to calculus, differential equations, and statistics.
 "Math is the code of reality.
 Without it, we’re just running on an infinite loop.”)

-"Sometimes the system isn't hacked; it's just broken from the start." — Mr. Robot
+Sometimes the system isn't hacked; it's just broken from the start.

 🛠 Skills and Tools: